amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 In the "[Task execution IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)" section, Fargate needs an IAM role to be able to pull container images and log to CloudWatch.
 If you already have an execution role that you have used before, select it in the drop down; otherwise, one will be created automatically.

 The "[Task size](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size)" section lets you specify the total cpu and memory used for the task.
+This is different from the container-specific cpu and memory values, which you will also configure when adding the container definition.

 Select **0.5GB** for **Task memory (GB)** and select **0.25vCPU** for **Task CPU (vCPU)**.